We use the best available science to ensure the survival of Montana's birds and other wildlife..

 For online submission of general bird sightings, there are two methods for birders to share observations with the MBD database.
 Additionally you can submit spreadsheets or paper copies of your sightings.
 These methods are detailed below.

-This book comes with a new 2012 Bird Checklist.
+This book comes with a 2012 Bird Checklist.
 Paper copies of the checklist are available from the Montana Audubon office.
 However, if you want a copy immediately, please visit our Birding Montana page to download.

 Purchasing Montana Bird Distribution: